DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 6.md

 ### Put It to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a public function `storeKnight` with one parameter as `knight` resource
+2. Create a public function named `storeKnight` with one parameter as `knight` resource